MINBAL/minbal/README.md

   2. Run `middleman` to develop on your local machine

           go to http://localhost:4567 to see your site.
-It should automatically rerfresh after any changes habe been made and saved in the text editor of your choice.
+It should automatically refresh after any changes habe been made and saved in the text editor of your choice.

 ### Commiting your changes